-Academic Advising for declared business majors is available through the College of Business Undergraduate Advising Center in 2126 Peacock Hall.
+Academic Advising for declared business majors and Bachelor of Arts in Economics majors is available through the College of Business Undergraduate Advising Center in 2126 Peacock Hall.
 Students should visit the College of Business Undergraduate Advising website (www.advising.business.appstate.edu/) to make arrangements to meet with an advisor once their records have been transferred to the College of Business.